saml1087/apcsa-freedom-project/entries/entry02.md

 These were just a few lines of code that I used in my project, but I believe that they were very powerful and useful for my personal game.

+In the **Engineering Design Process**, I'm currently **creating a prototype**.
+I'm not near finishing my game, but I am making progression in learning to create a very basic template where everything works.
+I have basic physics involved in the game and simple forces that are being generated.
+Obviously, it doesn't look appealing to the eye yet, but in terms of functionality, it is going well.

+Two important skills I've learned is learning **how to learn** and being **organized**.
+As mentioned earlier, I've found my way of learning using the three step strategy listed above.
+I feel like I'm making progress with the way I'm learning by both taking notes and trying it hands on.
+However, with my notes, I feel like I'm also being more organized.
+Being organized makes it so much easier to efficiently incorporate code into my game.
+I've been consistently organizing my code in a google doc where I have my code explained which makes it easier for me to process new code.

 [Previous](entry01.md) | [Next](entry03.md)